jie5025566/Homework/README.md

   java -jar Homework.jar
   then you can see the output.
   ```
-  or you can unzip the Homework.jar and run the Example.class.
+  or you can unzip the Homework.jar and add the Summary.class and run the Example.class.

 2.run the unit test:
   add the Summary.class